All Articles

 It’s impossible to miss what’s been happening in Australia over the past few months.
 The devastating consequences of the raging fires are hard to comprehend with at least 500 million animals perishing in the flames, people losing their lives and thousands of homes burning to the ground.
 The alarming part is that fire disasters have been recurring events over the past few years in other countries as well.

-Despite the awareness for the upcoming bushfire season in Australia, this was definitely something no one was prepared for.
-Still, a lot of additional factors played their role in the disaster’s escalation.
+Despite the awareness of the upcoming bushfire season in Australia, this was definitely something no one was prepared for.
+Still, a lot of additional factors played a role in the disaster’s escalation.
 Take the driest spring season, the high temperatures and lighting, along with increased winds as natural catalysts and the results are more than we can bear.

 Celeste Barber’s Fundraiser Cause